exasol/public-knowledgebase/Support-and-Services/customer_portal_faq.md

 Your username is your email address followed by ".exasol".
 For example: joe.smith@company.com.exasol

-## *I am a Exasol Partner.
+## *I am an Exasol Partner.
 How can I create tickets on behalf of my end customers?*

 The system currently does not offer the possibility to open tickets on behalf of end customers.
 Until we introduce this feature, you have the possibility to request a separate login for the end customer account.
 All we need is a unique email address (not yet associated with any other login) that we can use to contact you.
 To request, simply open a Service Request Case with the category "Add Contact" and enter your Exasol Customer PIN.